Tucson Area Walking Tours

 ***This tour covers 1/4 of a mile in two hours and begins at Café a la C’art at 150 N. Main Ave.
 It follows the same route as the Mansions of Main Avenue Walking Tour and is a good tour for people who want more information and less walking.
 On-street parking is available.

-Sunday, November 19, 10 am-12 pm
+Saturday, January 25, 10 am-12 pm

 jjjjjj

-Presidio District Tour – Why is Tucson the City It is Today? – NEW TOUR
+Presidio District Tour – Why is Tucson the City It is Today?

 $20/member, $30/non-member

-Friday, November 24, 10 am-12 pm
+Friday, December 20, 10 am-12:30 pm

 jjjjjj

 Recent years have seen an explosion of public art throughout Tucson.
-The Downtown Public Art Walking Tour, led by tour guide Dorothy Yanez, begins at the Presidio Museum and proceeds into the downtown area, stopping at numerous public art pieces and murals.
+The Public Art & Murals Walking Tour, led by tour guide Dorothy Yanez, begins at the Presidio Museum and proceeds into the downtown area, stopping at numerous public art pieces and murals.
 At each stop you will learn about the artist and the artwork.
 Several new murals have been added to the tour route since Dorothy began giving these tours about a year ago.
 The tour is approximately 2 miles and includes stops south of Congress Street.
 Dorothy will be on a microphone for better hearing.

-November 25, 9-11 am
+Saturday, January 25, 9-11 am

 jjjjj